H. L. Mencken: Personal life

+Mencken cultivated a public persona of a contented bachelor, but he did ultimately have long-term relationships with two women.
+The first was the writer and nurse Marion Bloom, whom he met around 1914.
+They had an on-and-off romantic relationship for about a decade.
+Their correspondence (later published) makes clear it was a genuine love affair, though Mencken ultimately did not marry her, which caused her considerable heartbreak.

 On August 27, 1930, Mencken married Sara Haardt, a German American professor of English at Goucher College in Baltimore and an author eighteen years his junior.
-Haardt had led an unsuccessful effort in Alabama to ratify the 19th Amendment.
+Haardt had led an unsuccessful effort in Alabama to ratify the 19th Amendment supporting women's suffrage.
 The two met in 1923, after Mencken delivered a lecture at Goucher; a seven-year courtship ensued.
 The marriage made national headlines, and many were surprised that Mencken, who once called marriage "the end of hope" and who was well known for mocking relations between the sexes, had gone to the altar.
-"The Holy Spirit informed and inspired me," Mencken said.
+"The Holy Spirit informed and inspired me", Mencken said.
 "Like all other infidels, I am superstitious and always follow hunches: this one seemed to be a superb one."
 Even more startling, he was marrying an Alabama native, despite his having written scathing essays about the American South.
 Haardt was in poor health from tuberculosis throughout their marriage and died in 1935 of meningitis, leaving Mencken grief-stricken.
 He had always championed her writing, and after her death, had a collection of her short stories published under the title Southern Album.
-Haardt's childhood friend, Alabama author Sara Mayfield wrote extensively about Haardt and Mencken in her 1968 book The Constant Circle: H. L. Mencken and His Friends.
+Haardt's childhood friend the Alabama author Sara Mayfield wrote extensively about Haardt and Mencken in her 1968 book The Constant Circle: H. L. Mencken and His Friends.